FAQ

 CBD flower can be used in several ways, including brewing into teas, or incorporating into recipes.
 Please check local regulations on usage.

 Yes, all our CBD products are lab-tested to ensure quality, safety, and compliance.
-Certificates of Analysis (COAs) are available on request.
+Certificates of Analysis (COAs)

 Our CBD flowers are sourced from trusted hemp farms within the EU and USA, ensuring premium quality and compliance with regulations.